Whimsy Stick

 Warm-Up Obedience

 Place training, sit-stays, or basic obedience drills.
-So this drops arousal and gets focus before the heavy work.
+Lowers arousal and engages focus before higher-intensity work.

 02